ibexa/documentation-user/docs/persona_paths/shop_manager.md

 # Store manager role

-When you run an online store, it is important that you maintain the right turnover of stock while winning new customers and retaining existing ones, and ultimately, bringing profit to the company.
+When you run an online store, it's important that you maintain the right turnover of stock while winning new customers and retaining existing ones, and ultimately, bringing profit to the company.
 In [[= product_name =]], it means that you must focus on many things,